 Aubrey Strul spent his business years in manufacturing and real estate development both in the United States and abroad.
 His educational background is in accounting and finance.
 He owned and operated many companies ranging from kitchen cabinets to plastic injection molding, chemical and epoxy manufacturing and plastic extrusion.
 He currently owns and manages family partnerships and trusts.
 He is also involved in private equity, real estate and other investments.
 Aubrey represented South Africa in the World Bridge Championships in 1972 and won three American National Championships in 2007, 2012, and 2016.

 Barbara Stoller Wittenstein joined the CFPBC in Dec, 2019.
 She looks forward to working with fellow Board members to expand the CFPBC community outreach, especially to Palm Beach, where she resides.
 Prior to her retirement a few years ago, Barbara’s professional career was in executive search, where, for many years, she managed the Human Resources Practice for Solomon Page in NYC.

 Barbara is married to Myles Wittenstein, and together, they enjoy being involved in the community, in whatever way they can make a positive impact.

 Jay DiPietro was hired as the President and General Manager of Boca West Country Club in 1975.
 He dedicated 32 years transforming BWCC in to a leader in the Club industry achieving the Distinguished Clubs and Platinum rankings as #1 in the country for Private Residential Country Clubs, #1 in the State of Florida for all types of clubs and fifth in the world.
-Jay is a member of the esteemed CMAA Honor Society and is the Past Chairman of the Board for the CMAA Club Foundation.
-He is actively involved and serves on several local and national committees.
+Jay was a member of the esteemed CMAA Honor Society and was the Past Chairman of the Board for the CMAA Club Foundation.
+He was actively involved and served on several local and national committees.

 Chairman: Advisory Committee, Children’s Foundation of PBC